Seasonal Camping Sites in the Adirondacks Starting Prices begin at $3,995. Includes most everything!

 Horseshoes, volleyball, and basketball

-2 catered campground barbecues (burgers, hot dogs, barbecue chicken, potato salad, seafood salad, cole slaw, macaroni salad, fruit salad, macaroni and cheese, soft drinks, cake, and much more) and everyone brings a dish to share; it’s a lot of fun!
-The Sunday of Memorial Day Weekend and the Sunday of Labor Day Weekend, 5 p.m.
+2 catered campground Barbecues (burgers, hot dogs, barbecue chicken, potato salad, seafood salad, cole slaw, macaroni salad, fruit salad, macaroni and cheese, soft drinks, cake, and much more, 14 different Catered hot and cold dishes) and everyone brings a dish to share; it’s a lot of fun and tastes sooooo good!
+They are celebrated the Sunday of Memorial Day Weekend and the Sunday of Labor Day Weekend, 5 p.m.
 Camping fun!

 We have a lot to offer to make your stay with us one of the most enjoyable camping summers you will ever have.